Blog

 Offices, school classrooms and many industrial spaces usually opt for carpet tiles due to their durability, easy maintenance and efficiency.

-The most common size of carpet tile is 50 x 50cm, however, they are available in other formats & dimensions too.
+The most common size of carpet tile is 50 x 50cm, however, they are available in other formats and dimensions too including larger carpet square sizes of 60x60cm and 96x96cm.

-When carpet tiles were a roaring success within the home, particularly in the sixties and seventies, the design and colour were a main reason why.
+When carpet tiles were a roaring success within the home, particularly in the sixties and seventies, the designs and colours were a big factor in their popularity.
 Recent development in technologies allows for carpet tile colour and designs to be more exuberant than ever.

 While a staple of the carpet tile is a boxy look, where the pattern flows together easily, it is not uncommon to see alternative, geometric shapes flow across a room.
 This is becoming an increasingly popular option for many office spaces.